bundabrg/bcf/docs/index.md

 * Supports Bukkit (Spigot/PaperMC), Bungeecoord and Standalone

-* Define your commands by simply extending a BaseCommand derived class (like `BukkitCommand`) and annotating it with a `@Command` to define it, with any aliases separated by a `|`.
+* Define your commands by simply extending a au.com.grieve.bcf.Command derived class (like `BukkitCommand`) and annotating it with a `@Command` to define it, with any aliases separated by a `|`.

     !!! example